elshaw82/100daysofcode/README.md

 **Thoughts**:  Feeling positive about what I'm learning and excited about how much it will open up what I'm able to create in the future.

 **Link(s) to work**: No work to link to today - just a full on study day!

+### Day 13: May 07, 2020

+**Today's Progress**: Started the DOM module today.
+Looked at selecting elements, element properties and methods, working with classes, built in and custom data attributes and finally creating HTML with JavaScript.
+It's pretty full on!

+**Thoughts**: Looking forward to more practical exercises where we are working towards building something.
+I've been looking at past JavaScript I've worked with/coded along with and it's all making much more sense to me.
+I'm moving in the right direction!

+**Link(s) to work**: No work to link to today - mostly practicing and coding along!